norm/suited/documentation/suitfile.markdown

         download http://bumph.cackhanded.net/norm.jpg ~/Desktop/norm.jpg
         download github:norm/suit:ssh/known_hosts ~/.ssh/known_hosts

+  * **login items**

+    Any line that starts `loginitem` is used to add an application to the list of applications started when the user logs in.

+    The second argument is the name of the application.

   * **other suitfiles**

     Any other line is interpreted to mean another suited configuration file, and